the1lab/1lab/src/1Lab/Path.lagda.md

 ```

 Similar statements can be proven about substitution where we hold the
-right endpoint constant, in which case we get something provably equal
+right endpoint constant, in which case we get something homotopic to
-to composing with the inverse of the adjustment:
+composing with the inverse of the adjustment:

 ```agda
 subst-path-left : ∀ {ℓ} {A : Type ℓ} {x y z : A}